SuxinL/Notes/Philosophy/goal_achievement/main.md

 ### Procedure

 - For a composite goal, divide it into no more than 3 independent sub goals, and arrange the order of sub goals along the path based on priority and efficiency.
-- For an atomic goal, **if actuation does not match expectation in testing**:
+- For an atomic goal,
+	1. TEST: test whether it has been achieved by comparing actuation and expectation.
-	1. consider, organize and compare all available methods to achieve the goal, then choose one.
+	2. ORGANIZE OPTIONS: if not achieved, then consider, organize and compare all available methods to achieve the goal, then choose one.
-	2. if the action is unclear, specify the action with
+	3. ACTION SPECIFICATION: if the action is unclear, specify the action with
 		- a more specific verb
-		- tool chains from humans to the object
+		- tool chains from the force source to the object
 			- tools needed
 			- interfaces between adjacent nodes
 				- manner of the operator